Skip to main content

 So we flipped the script.
 We built a specific '.claude/agents' folder structure that breaks the monolith into specialized sub-agents.
 We have the 'auto_discovery_agent', which acts basically as a hunter for connections within the knowledge base.
 Its only job is to traverse data and find links humans miss.
 Then we have the 'insights_creator', a specialized agent focused purely on extracting unique insights, free from the burden of formatting or file management.
 Finally, the 'vault_manager' handles the plumbing - the file operations that keep the system clean.

 But here is the critical piece - the orchestration.
 We use a master 'Claude.md' file that acts as the conductor.
 It references a 'knowledge_base_analysis.md' file, which the AI generates and maintains.
 This gives the system a persistent, high-level understanding of the entire project state.
-Instead of re-reading every file every time, the system relies on this high-signal map to direct the right sub-agent to the right task.
+Instead of re-reading every file every time, the system relies on this high-signal map to direct the right sub-agent to the right task — exactly the pattern we implement across our autonomous agent systems.
 This is how you amplify intelligence without drowning in noise.

 When you adopt this modular mindset